 The requirement for modesty for Muslim girls can be accommodated within the uniform.
 Trousers are a permitted part of the uniform for girls and, therefore, the wearing of other garments under dresses is not necessary.

 The hijab (headscarf) is not normally worn by the majority of Muslim girls until puberty.
 However, we recognise that a small number of families may require their children to cover their hair/heads at an earlier age.
 Following discussions with parents representing these views and a meeting of the full governing body the following decisions were made:

 Providing we are satisfied that the choice is the child’s then:

-- From Y4 girls can wear the Hijab in the style and colour (Royal Blue).
-It should at all times be tucked into their blouse or polo shirt
+- From Y4 girls can wear the Hijab in school colours (Royal Blue/Navy/Grey).
+It should at all times be tucked into their blouse or polo shirt.

-Should any child wish to wear the Hijab, according to these amendments, their family should apply in writing to the Head Teachers.
+Should any child wish to wear the Hijab, according to these amendments, their family should apply in writing to the Head Teacher.

 Sikh boys may wear a ‘Patka’, in Academy colours, around their ‘bun.’

 These amendments were decided upon in the context of the many religions and beliefs in our multi-ethnic academy and are designed to balance the rights and beliefs of all our families and children.
 This is in order to create a harmonious community, where beliefs and cultures are celebrated but not allowed to become divisive; and where individual children do not feel different or excluded.

 The policy takes a balanced middle ground and is decided with the objectives of; furthering school uniformity, co-existence and harmony; without compromising personal modesty; and taking health and safety considerations into account.
 It is also written in the context of an understanding that school is a safe and nurturing environment where safeguarding of children is our prime concern.